 What are you hoping to accomplish with tube and vial label automation?

-- Reduce manual labor
+- Reduce manual labour

 - Improve label placement accuracy

-- Reduce errors associated with labeling
+- Reduce errors associated with labelling

 Understanding your goals will help in determining what kind of label applicator makes the most sense for you.